SpektraSystems/Microsoft-Cloud-Workshop/bigdata-and-visualization/README.md

 3. You should perform **Task 3, 4, 5** for Retrieve Azure Storage account information and create container, etc.
 4. Don’t deploy **Data Factory** specified in **Task 6**, since it is pre-created.
-5. You should perform **Task 7**: Initialize Azure Machine Learning Workbench on the Lab DSVM
+5. You should perform **Task 7**: Initialize Azure Machine Learning Workbench on the Lab DSVM No need to download Machine learning Workbench as it is pre-downloaded.
+You can find the setup for workbench to install on downloads    folder on desktop.
 6. You should perform **Task 8**: Provision Azure Machine Learning Experimentation service
 7. You should perform **Task 9**: Create an Azure Databricks cluster